 At almost 5 lbs, this suitcase is a bit heavy, especially for smaller children.
 But, it’s not too tall, and it has four double spinner wheels, which glide around smoothly and effortlessly.
 This makes the suitcase feel lighter, and allows your kids to push it in front of them if they don’t want to drag it.

 The wheel handle is telescopic and it has its own little compartment in the back.
 There is also a handy grab strap at the top of the suitcase, which allows you to pick it up easily.

-The Yodo suitcase is a great versatile option.
+The Yodo rolling suitcase is a great versatile piece of kids luggage.
 It is available in two sizes, small and medium, and you can see their dimensions in the box below.
 The differences in sizing are really not drastic, and I would recommend the medium option for travel.

 The design of this bag is pretty cute, and it’s perfect for kids.
 The options to choose from are shark, unicorn, owl, monkey and dinosaur, and every design is a different color.

 The great thing about this suitcase is that it transforms into a bag.
 So, if your kid gets tired of dragging it around, they can always just wear it like a backpack.
 Or you can - the shoulder straps are adjustable and comfortable, and there is a soft cover for the wheels.

 As a suitcase, this luggage stands upright due to in-line skate wheels.
 They’re not the smoothest rolling wheels you will encounter, but you’re not paying more than $35 for this suitcase anyway.
 There is also a telescopic wheel handle, as well as a grab handle on the top of the bag.

 Both the small and the medium bag have a quick access pouch on the front - perfect for any items you want to have handy at all times.
 They also feature stretch side pockets, which are just the right size for a water bottle.